httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # Retransmission Scheduling

 Transport protocols such as TCP and QUIC provide reliability by detecting packet losses and retransmitting lost information.
-In addition to the consideration in
+In addition to the considerations in
-{{server-scheduling}} scheduling of retransmission data could compete with new data.
+{{server-scheduling}}, scheduling of retransmission data could compete with new data.
 The remainder of this section discusses considerations when using QUIC.

 {{Section 13.3 of QUIC}} states "Endpoints SHOULD prioritize